-Do you have something slightly resembling a real estate sales funnel where the written word is involved?
+Do you have something slightly resembling a real estate sales funnel involving the written word?

-If you do, you will likely stumble upon articles like this one that mentions real estate copy and real estate copywriting.
+If you do, you will likely stumble upon articles like this one that mention real estate copy and real estate copywriting.

-You may have heard that you cannot only sell and persuade verbally over the phone and in person meetings but also through the written word.
+You may have heard that you not only can sell and persuade verbally over the phone and in in-person meetings but also through the written word.

-And frequently, the written word to persuade is the precursor to selling more personally over the phone or in meetings, especially when it comes to higher-priced items such as properties with a longer sales cycle.
+And frequently, the written word to persuade is the precursor to selling more personally over the phone or in meetings, especially for higher-priced items such as properties with a longer sales cycle.

 Since I have already mentioned real estate copywriting in several articles here on my site, but only aspects of the topic, I decided to write a more in-depth guide about it.

 So, if you are interested in how you can improve real estate conversion rates by applying different copywriting principles, please keep reading.

 Copy in real estate is the product of real estate copywriting, and this product is the persuasive text used in different real estate marketing channels aimed at sellers or buyers.